The following titles are required for the Foundations of Herbal Medicine program:

 “The Modern Herbal Dispensatory” by Thomas Easley and Steven Horne

-A newer publication (2016), this is offering provides a thorough explanation for many types of herbal pharmacy including some lesser known methods such as the soxhlet process.
+A newer publication (2016), this offering provides a thorough explanation for many types of herbal pharmacy including some lesser known methods such as the soxhlet process.

 “Aromatherapy: A Complete Guide to the Healing Art” by Kathi Keville and Mindy Green